Conoscenza

 Keep in mind: Having one suspicious backlink by itself probably is not a danger to your SEO.
 The issue with these types of anchor texts and links occurs only when a website has a significantly high number of links with money anchors (or other toxic signals) in its backlink profile.
 When disavowing links, you should investigate thoroughly and be fully certain that they are not bringing any valuable referral traffic to your site.

-Visualizza di più
+Domande frequenti Visualizza di più

-Visualizza di più
+Manuale Visualizza di più